faizan9262/furniguard2/frontend/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

-// Todo
+# Todo

-// Related prodcut scrolling issue to solve
+### Related prodcut scrolling issue to solve.
-// random and limited related products to be implement
+### Random and limited related products to be implement.
-// appriciation msg to user after rating
+### appriciation msg to user after rating
-// Designer profile reload issue to solve
+### Designer profile reload issue to solve
-// set current designer in context using usestate, and update that state later.
+### set current designer in context using usestate, and update that state later.